ghughes13/csl-get-page-images/README.md

 - [x] Get Alt Tag For Images (If available)
 - [x] Get images used in the css background property
-- [ ] Figure out way to detect if image should be displayed on dark background for accessibility.
+- [x] Figure out way to detect if image should be displayed on dark background for accessibility.
+(This doesn't seem possible due to cross origin restrictions.
+Just added dark mode instead)
-- [ ] Improve UI (Very ambiguous, I know.
-Not sure what to change exactly, but I know if could be better.)
+- [x] Improve UI

-See the [open issues](https://github.com/ghughes13/get-page-images) for a full list of proposed features (and known issues).
+Want to propose a new feature or see a bug?
+Open an issue here - [open issues](https://github.com/ghughes13/get-page-images)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>